lyudaio/cheatsheets/programming_languages/java.md

   | `short` | 2 bytes | -2^15 to 2^15-1 | `0` | Represents a 16-bit integer |
   | `long` | 8 bytes | -2^63 to 2^63-1 | `0L` | Represents a 64-bit integer |

 - In Java, fields don't always require an initial value when they are declared.
 If a field is declared but not initialized, the compiler will set it to a default value that is typically zero or null, depending on the data type.
 It's generally considered poor programming practice to rely on these default values.
-Below is a chart that shows the default values for the different data types in Java.

 - Use `final` keyword to declare immutable constants
 - Examples: